• Skip to primary navigation

 What is grated coconut?

-Most grocery stores also sell them dried as desiccated coconut, which is finer than coconut flakes or shreds.
+Alternatively, most grocery stores offer desiccated coconut, which is a dried and finer version compared to coconut flakes or shreds.

 Can I use desiccated coconut instead of grated coconut?